opensquare-network/docs-off-chain-voting/website/docs/preparation.md

 ---
 id: preparation
-title: Preparation
+title: Account Preparation
 slug: /getting-started/preparation
 ---

-This chapter, we will guide you through a complete process of a Vote flow.
-We assume that the reader already know how to use [Polkadot Extension](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd), this tutorial will use it to manage our accounts.
+A key is required for decentralized voting.
+We assume that you have known [Polkadot Extension](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd) and installed it, while this tutorial will use it to manage your accounts.
 If you don't have it, please install and learn about it before starting.

 ## Get Polkadot{.js} extension
-This browser extension manages accounts and allows the signing of transactions with those accounts.
+This browser extension manages accounts and empowers users to sign transactions.
 ![Extension Init](https://polkadot.js.org/extension/extension-overview.png)

 ## Create Account